These fun science experiments for kids are a great way to spend a rainy day.

 Fun science experiments for kids

 These fun science experiments for kids are sure to keep boredom at bay.
+And the perfect indoor activity for kids when the wet weather hits.
 But just to be safe, keep a responsible adult on hand to make sure that all these experiments are done safely.

 Colour changing milk